ZaneDubya/MultiScrollNES/README.md

 # GalezieNES
 Galezie, an example multi-directional scroll engine for the Nintendo Entertainment System (NES).
-This project is no longer under development and is released under the MIT license.
-Documentation for the various file formats and engine routines can be found in the 'reference' folder, but no warranty is made as to the correctness of this information.
+This project is released under the MIT license.
+Documentation for the various file formats and engine routines can be found in the 'reference' folder.

 Assemble using Ophis: http://michaelcmartin.github.io/Ophis/